httpedor/AttributeSetter/README.md

 # How To Use

+## Entities
-Inside your datapack folder, create a `attributesetter` folder, and inside it you can put as many json files as you want, with this format:
+Inside your datapack namespace folder, create a `attributesetter\entity` folder, and inside it, you can put as many json files as you want, with this format:
 ```json
 {
   "minecraft:creeper": [